muammar-yacoob/InteractivePortfolio3D/README.md

 ## Contribution
 Contributions are welcome!
 Fork, modify, and submit a pull request.
-A star ⭐ to the repo is much appreciated.
+A star ⭐ to the repo is much appreciated!

 Here's a [video tutorial](https://youtu.be/KpQsvGS_6rw?si=MZVMS8JDnOEy-2Fs)